bixb922/freezefs/README.md

 Install the software with ```pip install freezefs```

+This installs the freezefs utility to be run on PC or MAC.
+The necessary MicroPython code is also installed on the PC or MAC and then automatically included in the output file.

 ## An example: freeze a files to a MicroPython image and mount file system
 Suppose you have the following folders, files and subfolders on your PC and want to freeze that together with your MicroPython programs in a MicroPython image: